-The MID in-lieu and direct recharge Project is expected to provide direct or in-lieu recharge for use in the NDE area.
-Most communities in the Modesto Subbasin, particularly in the NDE area, are classified as DACs, SDACs, or EDAs (according to 2018 census data, evaluated by place, tract, and block group).
-Depending on which specific parcels receive surface water deliveries, this Project may directly benefit specific DACs in this area.
-In addition, maintenance or improvement of groundwater levels will help to protect beneficial groundwater use by rural domestic wells from potential adverse impacts related to chronic groundwater level decline.
-Benefits to groundwater conditions in the Modesto Subbasin are also expected to broadly benefit all DACs, SDACs, and EDAs.
+The MID In-Lieu and Direct Recharge Project is expected to provide direct or in-lieu recharge for use in the NDE area.
+Most communities in the Subbasin, particularly in the NDE area, are classified as DACs, SDACs, or EDAs (according to 2018 census data, evaluated by place, tract, and block group).
+Depending on which specific parcels receive surface water deliveries, this Project may directly benefit certain DACs in this area.
+In addition, maintenance or improvement of groundwater levels will help to protect beneficial groundwater use by rural domestic wells from potential adverse impacts related to groundwater level decline.
+Benefits to groundwater conditions in the Subbasin are also expected to benefit all DACs, SDACs, and EDAs.

-The expected yield of the MID in-lieu and direct recharge Project was estimated by simulating this Project in the C2VSimTM model.
-General information and assumptions used to simulate this Project are summarized in the Implementation section below.
+The expected yield of the Project was estimated through simulations in the C2VSimTM model.
+General information and assumptions used to simulate this project are summarized in the following section.
 Additional information is provided in Section 8.5: Plan for Achieving Sustainability.

-On average across all years, the MID in-lieu and direct recharge Project is expected to provide an average annual benefit 28,800 AFY of recharge benefit to the Modesto Subbasin.
-These benefits would accrue in years with Wet or Above Normal hydrologic conditions when sufficient water is expected to be available for on-farm recharge (approximately 50 percent of years historically).
-In those years, approximately 60,000 AFY of groundwater recharge is expected to occur.
+On average across all years, the MID In-Lieu and Direct Recharge Project is expected to provide an annual benefit of 28,800 AFY to the Subbasin.
+These benefits would accrue in years with Wet or Above Normal hydrologic conditions when sufficient water is expected to be available for on-farm recharge (approximately 47 percent of years historically).
+In Above Normal and Wet WYs, approximately 60,000 AFY of groundwater recharge is expected to be supplied.

 Evaluation of benefits will be based on analysis of without-Project and with-Project measurements supported by modeling.
-Measured parameters will include surface water deliveries, groundwater levels, and other parameters to be determined.
-Modeling may be done with the C2VSimTM model used for GSP development.
+Measured parameters will include surface water deliveries and groundwater levels.
+Modeling will be done with the C2VSimTM model used for GSP development.

-Project involves the delivery of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through existing and newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.

-It is anticipated that most of the surface water made available will be used to meet agricultural demand during the irrigation season throughout the NDE area.
-This in-lieu use is intended to reduce the pumping needed in this area of the subbasin in wet and above normal years.
+The Project involves the delivery of surface water from the Tuolumne River in Wet and Above Normal WYs through a limited number of new points of diversions on MID's existing irrigation conveyance infrastructure and subsequent conveyance through existing and newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
+Modeling results indicate that that most of the surface water made available will be used to meet agricultural demand during the irrigation season throughout the NDE area.
+This in-lieu use is intended to reduce the pumping needed in this area of the Subbasin in Wet and Above Normal WYs.